🚨 Heads up! This course is no longer supported. We recommend checking out our Webflow Essentials course.

 Transcript

-So next thing we’re going to do is go to file>new, and up the top we’re going to pick HTML and instead of ‘none’ we’re going to start with ‘bootstrap’.
-Now this tick is on by default.
-The ‘include prebuilt layout’ and that’s kind of cool, watch this, if I pick prebuilt, it’s got a full website ready to go.
-You could jump in here but you’ll get lost pretty quick if you start with something this complex.
-So what we’re going to do is close it down and we’re going to go ‘file>new’ and we’re going to start with just a plain document and we’re going to build it up together to build our own website.
-Make sure it’s set to ‘create new’ and make sure that’s unticked and lets click create.
-What you might’ve noticed quite quickly there it just had an images folder a second a go but now it’s got this CSS folder, a fonts folder and a javascript folder.
-That’s because all the premade stuff for bootstrap has been installed into all of those folders.
-Lets go and have a look at what was created.
+And instead of none, we're gonna start with Bootstrap.
+Now, uh, this tick on is, is on by default.
+That include prebuilt layout, and that's kind of cool, which says if I click prebuilt, it's got a full website ready to go.
+Now, uh, it's probably, you could jump in here, but you'll get lost pretty quick if you start with something this complex.
+So what we are gonna do is close it down and we're gonna file new, and we're gonna start with just a plain document and we're gonna build it up together to build our own website.
+So just make sure it's set to create new and make sure that's Unticked and let's click Create.

 • Powered by Marvin